Building and construction industry fact sheet

 You may also be interested in our professional services industry fact sheet for information relevant to architects.

-As well as the information in this fact sheet, you should check our general business information for additional regulations and obligations relevant to your business, in particular our information for independent contractors.
+As well as the information in this fact sheet, you should check our general business information for additional regulations and obligations relevant to your business, in particular our information for contractors.
 For further advice and assistance, contact your accountant, solicitor or business advisor.

 See our topics on this page for detailed information on the building and construction industry, including: